 In the second quarter, Thibodeau transferred responsibility for checking Williams from the 5-foot-9 Robinson, against whom Williams opened with nine points on 3 for 5 shooting, to 6-foot-7 wing Jimmy Butler, against whom Williams managed just two points on 1 for 4 shooting.
 With Williams hamstrung, the Nets offense stalled, producing just 19 points on 8-for-20 shooting; the Bulls, on the other hand, continued to cook, with reserve guards Marquis Teague and Daequan Cook ("We have enough to win") dishing six assists without a turnover to pace a 13-for-21, 32-point quarter that had the Bulls up 17 at intermission and sent the Nets to the locker room amid a chorus of boos.

-"I don't make excuses," Johnson said.
+"I don't make excuses," Johnson said after the game.
 "If I was out there on the floor, then I was able to go, so I don't blame my foot or anything.
 Like I said, it was just a terrible game."

 A terrible game, Nets interim coach P.J.
 Carlesimo noted, that was brought on by "the injury and Chicago's defense," which combined to hold Johnson to six points on 2 for 14 shooting, including 1 for 9 from 3-point range, in 38 disappointing minutes.